Section: 510-1 Section V.A

 (1) At least five weeks in advance of the desired date for the Major Event, request permission to reserve University Property by contacting the Facility Manager for the venue where the Major Event is desired to take place.
 Facility policies and requirements vary by location.
 Contact the Facility Manager for details and information.
 A preliminary hold or reservation or indication of availability does not constitute approval of the use of the venue at the proposed date and time.
 Final approval requires written approval of the local Facility Manager and may require the signing of a contract in a form acceptable to the Facility Manager.

 (2) At least two weeks prior to the Major Event, submit proof of Event insurance in a form that is acceptable to the UC San Diego department of Risk Management.
 Acceptable proof of insurance requires, at a minimum, a certificate of insurance from an established and licensed insurance company that names “THE REGENTS OF THE UNIVERSITY OF CALIFORNIA” as an additional insured with General Liability coverage of not less than one million dollars ($1,000,000) per occurrence.
-Events with alcohol will also require liquor liability insurance as outlined in Event Requirements.
-Event liability insurance that is approved by UC San Diego may be purchased from this website: http://ucsd.campusconnexionsuc.com/Constituency/Tenant-User
+Events with alcohol will also require liquor liability insurance as outlined in Section 2.4.2, Event Requirements.
+Event liability insurance that is approved by UCSD may be purchased from this website: http://ucsd.campusconnexionsuc.com/Constituency/Tenant-User

-If a Non-University Sponsor wishes to contest any decision of the University under this Policy, the Non-University Sponsor must submit a written appeal to the Vice Chancellor – Resource Management & Planning within seven calendar days of receiving notice of the decision.
-The Vice Chancellor – Resource Management & Planning may conduct an inquiry into the facts and circumstances and will respond to the appeal within ten business days.
+If a Non-University Sponsor wishes to contest any decision of the University under this policy, the Non-University Sponsor must submit a written appeal to the Vice Chancellor – Resource Management & Planning within seven calendar days of receiving notice of the decision.
+The Vice Chancellor – Resource Management & Planning may conduct an inquiry into the facts and circumstances and will respond to the appeal within fifteen business days.